Amrlxyz/amrlxyz.github.io/README.md

 My personal website

-To host my website I opted for GitHub pages since it is free and I only need a static website for simple website.
+To host my website, I opted for GitHub pages since it is free and I only need a static website for simple website.

 Hosting my website on my own is one